What does Tax-Free Childcare mean for me?

 What does 30 hours mean for me?

-Since September 2017, 30 hours free childcare has been available to eligible working families of 3 and 4 year olds in England.
+30 hours free childcare is available to eligible working families of 3 and 4 year olds in England.
 This is an additional 15 hours on top of the 15 hours available to all parents of three and four year olds.
+Just like the 15 hours entitlement, you do not have to offer 30 hours free childcare.

-There are a range of resources available for providers to help you decide whether you wish to offer parents the extended entitlement.
+There is a range of additional resources available for providers to inform and support you to deliver 30 hours free childcare to parents.
 These include:

 - the operational guidance and case study pack